aabilio/python-cilenisapi/README.md

 Error handling
 ------
-Importing the bind module allows handling of specific error status codes.
+Importing the exceptions module allows handling of specific error status codes.
 An example is provided below:
 ``` python
 from cilenisapi.exceptions import CilenisApiException, CilenisValidationException